-Nevertheless, oil (and diamonds to some extent) are obviously a major factor at the present time and make the question of the relationship between mineral income and politics an import one.
-This brief paper will first touch upon the size of the revenue stream compared to the Angolan economy; second some reflections on the role of oil revenue in the internal conflicts in the country, followed by a discussion of the direct and indirect effects of oil revenue on internal politics and foreign policy.
-A final section looks at these issues in a long run context, discussing the links between oil induced distortions and pre-existing socio-economic structures.
+This brief paper will first touch upon the size of the revenue stream compared to the Angolan economy; second, some reflections on the role of oil revenue in the internal conflicts in the country, followed by a discussion of the direct and indirect effects of oil revenue on internal politics and foreign policy.
+A final section looks at these issues in a long run context, discussing the links between oil induced distortions, pre-existing socioeconomic structures and the sectoral distribution of investment.